begginfokillz/larkwell_carepackage_Icarus/README.md

 ----------------------------
 Q: What does this mod do?
 ----------------------------
-A: It replaces the Shengong Bandage item in game with a larkwell themed care package.
+A: It adds a brand new item to the orbital habitat workshop thing, called the Larkwell Care Package, which contains some goodies to use in a mission.

 Q: What does this care package contain?
-A:

-Use it to find out :D.
+A: Use it to find out :D

 Q: Any bugs or issues?
 A: France still exists.